Foreign Supplier Verification Program (FSVP)

 What Records Should be Kept?

 Any record requested by the FDA must be available within 24 hours and could go two years back.
 If you don’t have an automated system, it’s likely time to consider one, as it’s really the only way to manage the range of documents required by FSMA across your supplier base.
-Here are the nine records that should make up your FSVP:
+Here are the nine records that should make up your FSVP below.

 - Hazard Analysis